 Since July 1, 1994 the Charitable Games Division of the MGC has been charged with ensuring the integrity of gaming, and regulating the operation of bingo and other associated games to enable honest games for bingo players.
 Profits made by sponsoring organizations go to charities as prescribed by the Constitution of Missouri.
 The operation of bingo and other associated games is restricted to qualified licensed, religious, charitable, fraternal, veteran and service organizations.
-From its inception in 1980, bingo has generated more than 100 million dollars in tax revenue for the state's Proceeds for Education Fund.

 In August 2016 the Missouri Fantasy Sports Consumer Protection Act went into effect.
 The Missouri Gaming Commission is charged with regulating this industry.
 MGC issues licenses, investigates applicants and violations, and collects operation fees from daily fantasy sports contest operators in Missouri.
 MGC writes rules and regulations and enforces them within the industry.

 Daily fantasy sports contests are operated on the internet, with participants paying an entry fee.
 Prizes are paid out to participants with the highest point totals.